KerrLyu/KerrLyu.github.io/content/research/_index.md

 2. <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5262559"
       style="color:#6E8798 !important; text-decoration: underline !important;">
-      The Effects of Local Taxes and Incentives on Entrepreneurship: Evidence from the Universe of U.S. Startups
+      Taxes, Incentives and Entrepreneurship: Evidence from the Universe of U.S. Startups
     </a>
 <span style="color: #0f172a;">
 _With <a href="https://rfairlie.sites.luskin.ucla.edu/">Robert Fairlie</a>,